gmp26/prais2cljs/README.md

 Copyright © 2014 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+### Reference

+For the production optimised build of openlayers from cljsjs see [the condense example](https://github.com/condense/example_openlayers_cljsjs).